What is a plug in hybrid?

-Finding out which Kia Eco Car best suits your needs and lifestyle is simple: Just answer the following 4 multiple-choice questions to generate your personal match.
-Stop Wondering.
-Start Driving.
+Finding out which Kia Electric and Hybrid Car best suits your needs and lifestyle is simple: Just answer the following 4 multiple-choice questions to generate your personal match.

 If you’re thinking of switching to an electric car, you’ve probably got lots of questions.
 Our simple guide will help you answer them.

-A hybrid or self-charging hybrid car switches between petrol and electric automatically to optimise driving performance, improve fuel economy and lower emissions.
+A hybrid car switches between petrol and electric automatically to optimise driving performance, improve fuel economy and lower emissions.
 Simply get in and the car generates power as you drive.
 No plugging in required.

 Plug-in Hybrid cars use a combination of petrol and electric to offer you many of the benefits of an electric car and a petrol engine combined.